Forum Discussion

 This blog post delves into the strategic setup and utilization of ACC tables, guiding you through a journey of efficient administration and governance of your Quickbase realm.

 Step 1 - Create an app called Admin Console Sync Hub: This is the centralized location for all ACC tables and is crucial for warehousing data points that the realm admin will use in the Realm Insights app.
 Less is more in this app.
 It is not advised to add relationships, reports, roles, users, etc. This is essentially a data repository that updates according to the app manager's specifications.
-ACC Tables currently include Users, User Access, and Applications.
+ACC Tables currently include Applications, Users, User Access, User Tokens, Pipelines, and Connected Tables.
 It is important to create this foundation to prepare for future tables that will be added.

-Step 2 - Create an app called Realm Insights: This is where the Realm Admin will slice and dice all realm data to get a holistic understanding of the realm and its overall health.
+Step 2 - Create an app called Realm Insights: This is where the Realm Admin will analyze all realm data to get a holistic understanding of the realm and its overall health.
 It shows how Apps and Users are being utilized and what they interact with in the Realm.
-It will also help develop, enforce, and maintain policy with Quickbase and ensure alignment with your company IT (Information Technology) strategy.
+It will also help develop, enforce, and maintain policy with Quickbase and ensure alignment with your company IT strategy.

 Step 3 - Create an app called Realm Logger: An advanced audit log that tracks specific attributes with a defined granularity.
-Some examples of data tracked would be App Deletions, User token Additions, User token changes, User Access additions/removals App Manager changes, etc. Through the utilization of Pipelines, this app creates logs from changes in data in the Admin Console Sync Hub app and the Realm Insights app.
-Although some of these attributes may be tracked in Audit Logs, this methodology allows flexibility and granularity based on the need of the client’s organizations.
+Some examples of data tracked would be App Deletions, User Token Additions, User Token changes, User Access additions/removals, App Manager changes, etc. Through the utilization of Pipelines, this app creates logs from changes in data in the Admin Console Sync Hub app and the Realm Insights app.

 It is important to note that each ACC table should come with a Pipeline.
 The Pipeline has multiple purposes.
 It copies data from the Admin Console Sync Hub into Realm Insights.
-It also logs its results in Realm Logger and changes/additions/removals of the data that was interacted with.
+It also logs its results in Realm Logger and tracks changes, additions, or removals of the data that was interacted with.

-ACC Table of Applications updates once a day.
-When the table updates (or at a scheduled time), the Apps Pipeline fires.
+The ACC Table of Applications updates once a day.
+When the table updates, the Apps Pipeline fires.
 It updates the Realm Insights Applications Table with the updated data.
 The Pipeline then compares the updated data and removes all records (apps) that are no longer in the Apps Table of the Admin Console Sync Hub.
 These records are then added to the Realm Logger Apps Deleted Table.
-Now the Realm Admin can see all App deleted in the Realm and the attributes they choose to maintain.
+Now the Realm Admin can see all Apps deleted in the Realm and the attributes they choose to maintain.

 Separation for Simplification

 A common question is why this solution keeps the Admin Console Sync Hub and its ACC tables separate from Realm Insights.
 While integrating directly into Realm Insights is possible (and often necessary for certain API integrations), maintaining separate entities simplifies app management.
-This separation prevents the need for re-architecting Realm Insights with each new ACC table addition (read about our expansion plans below), enabling a more streamlined update process through pipelines.
+This separation prevents the need for re-architecting Realm Insights with each new ACC table addition, enabling a more streamlined update process through pipelines.

 This method has proven easier to scale and allows the client to build the solution as they see fit.
 There are a wide range of building skillsets, and technically, you may not want a pipeline per ACC Table.
 You may want to use one pipeline or twenty.
 The point is to prepare for scale and keep applications limited in roles and scope so that a "Franken-App" does not occur.